• Skip to primary navigation

 A mixing bowl with homemade marshmallow fluff whipped to make gluten-free marshmallows.

 Step 5.
-Spread out the marshmallows, let them dry and enjoy!
+Spread out the marshmallows, let dry and enjoy!

 Overhead view of gluten-free marshmallows being placed over a dusting of arrowroot starch in a baking pan, then being spread out and dusted with more arrowroot starch to set up.

-• Cook the simple syrup long enough - Since we are making these sugar and honey marshmallows, you want to ensure that your mixture cooks to about 240 degrees before adding the gelatin.
+• Cook the simple syrup long enough - Since we are making these sugar and honey marshmallows, you want to make sure that your mixture cooks to about 240 degrees before adding the gelatin.

-• Do NOT skimp on the beating time – You want to ensure you get as much air into the marshmallow mixture as you can.
+• Do NOT skimp on the beating time – You want to make sure you are getting as much air into the marshmallow mixture as you can.
 This will help your finished product have a light and fluffy marshmallow texture, which we all love.

 • Let it cool – I know it's hard to wait a few minutes once you have your marshmallows made to not wanting to eat them.
 Trust me, though, they are worth the wait.